|Title:||Director of Athletics Communications|

 |Organization:||(baseball, men's/women's basketball, men's/women's golf, women's lacrosse, men's/women's soccer, men's/women's tennis, volleyball)|

-During Royce’s tenure, SNHU athletics has debuted a new website (www.snhupenmen.com) which receives over 1.5 million visits annually, and improved webcasting efforts with the debut of www.snhupenmen.tv, which webcasts Penmen games in near-HD quality at no cost to viewers.
-Southern New Hampshire’s social media efforts have been near the top of the Northeast-10 Conference, with SNHU athletics having nearly 1,600 Twitter followers and over 1,400 Facebook fans as of the summer of 2013.
-SNHU has played host to a number of NCAA and Northeast-10 Championship events over Royce’s six seasons, and a number of interns and student employees have gone on to careers in the athletics communications field following graduation.
+During Royce’s tenure, SNHU athletics has debuted a new website (www.snhupenmen.com) which receives over 1.5 million visits annually and has since gone through two redesigns, and improved webcasting efforts with the debut of www.snhupenmen.tv, which webcasts Penmen games in near-HD quality at no cost to viewers.
+Southern New Hampshire’s social media efforts have been near the top of the Northeast-10 Conference, with SNHU athletics having nearly 3,300 Twitter followers and over 2,500 Facebook fans as of the summer of 2015.
+SNHU has played host to a number of NCAA and Northeast-10 Championship events over Royce’s eight seasons, and several interns and student employees have gone on to careers in the athletics communications field following graduation.

 Royce is a 2000 graduate of SNHU with a degree in Sport Management.
 While an undergraduate at then-New Hampshire College, Royce assisted former SNHU sports information director Tom McDermott in the sports information office for three years.

 Prior to his arrival at SNHU, Royce served as sports information director at fellow Northeast-10 Conference member American International College.
 At AIC, he was responsible for the promotion and publicity of 22 varsity programs, including Division I ice hockey and the 2006 women's basketball team that advanced to the NCAA Division II championship game.
 He also served as the host SID for the 2006 and 2007 Division II men's basketball "Elite Eight" hosted by AIC and completely redesigned the AIC athletics website.